Concurrency With Async

 As our starting point, we set up our main function with trpl::run, so that our top-level function can be async.

-Note: From this point forward in the chapter, every example will include this exact same wrapping code with trpl::run in main, so we will often skip it just like we do with main.
+Note: From this point forward in the chapter, every example will include this exact same wrapping code with trpl::run in main, so we’ll often skip it just as we do with main.
 Don’t forget to include it in your code!

 Then we write two loops within that block, each with a trpl::sleep call in it, which waits for half a second (500 milliseconds) before sending the next message.
 We put one loop in the body of a trpl::spawn_task and the other in a top-level for loop.
 We also add an await after the sleep calls.